SEED is a Voluntary Organisation. We formed in September 2000 in Hull, East Yorkshire, and were known as the Eating Disorder Support Group.

 - We aim to do our very best in helping others receive professional help in the hope that they go on to make a full recovery.

-SEED has 25 volunteers; everyone valued and bringing something different to the table.
-SEED is always pleased to hear from people wanting to join us, and we recruit Sept/October annually.
+At SEED all our volunteers are valued, and each bring different skills and their own experience to the role.
+SEED is always pleased to hear from people wanting to join us.

-If you would like to know more about volunteering with SEED please download, complete and return the form to email@example.com
+If you would like to know more about volunteering with SEED please get in touch at email@example.com

 A Trustee is a person who is responsible for the running of the Charity and is there to make major decisions in the best interest of the Charity and their members.
 Decisions are made jointly via the Trustees.
 Trustees are nominated and voted onto the Board at the Annual General Meeting.